Best Ultralight Camping Cot For Backpacking

 These aren't as ridiculous as something like a Kamp-Rite Cot, which is basically an RV.

 If you have the luxury of finding a spot to bed down that is level, then the plastic circle options are easily the winner since they're the lightest.
-However, if you have to bed down in an area that has relatively uneven ground cover (which is most of the outdoors), then the metal crossbars won't leave you sleeping at an angle.
+However, if you have to bed down in an area that has relatively uneven ground cover (which is most of the outdoors), then the metal crossbars won't leave you sleeping at a tall angle.
 And if one leg is above the ground, just go find a rock to level it out folks. (source)

 Let's say you're someone who's done any amount of over-night camping before, you probably have a firm grip on how important a great night's sleep is.
 It helps if you're not the walking dead the next morning.

 The primary culprit of loss of sleep, especially for side sleepers, on these trips is lack of support from your cot.

 With an ultralight camping cot there's not much margin for error.
 If the lack of support has you sagging an inch or two below the frame, then you're basically half way on the ground.
 In our experience, to remedy this, you want a solid frame like we discussed before, and a HIGH support weight.